preciofishbone/OmniaDocsG2/pages/publish-page-changes/index.rst

 .. image:: publish-schedule.png

-The settings for Scheduled Publishing are described on this page: :doc:`Page Collection settings </pages/page-collections/page-collection-settings/index>`
+The settings for scheduled publishing are described on this page: :doc:`Page collection settings </pages/page-collections/page-collection-settings/index>`

-Scheduled Publishing and Variations
+Scheduled publishing and variations
 --------------------------------------
 You can also set scheduled publishing for a variation, the same way as decribed above.
 Note that you must set the publication for the variation at a later date/time than for the main page, for this to work.

 Publish to channels
 **********************
 If any channels are setup you can choose to publish a page to one or more channels.
-If you are a Publisher for a channel, the page is published to that channel directly upon publishing the page.
-If you're not a Publisher for a channel you select, an administrator must approve the publication to that channel before it's done.
+If you are a publisher for a channel, the page is published to that channel directly upon publishing the page.
+If you're not a publisher for a channel you select, an administrator must approve the publication to that channel before it's done.

 This does not have any effect on the page's availability through navigation.
 That part of the publishing process works the same way as always.